orbifly/mpd2mqtt/README.md

 * `{"queue": { { "clear": "false", "del": "3" } } }`
 * `{"queue": { { "clear": "false", "insert": "MixedMusic/preferredSongs/I want to hear next.mp3", "play": "true" } } }`

-To debug or check it you can use the [commandline mqtt client](https://github.com/hivemq/mqtt-cli):
+To debug or check it you can use the commandline mqtt client:
-   `mqtt pub -h localhost -t "music/mpd/set" -m '{"player":"toggle"}'`
+   `mosquitto_pub -h localhost -t "music/mpd/set" -m '{"player":"toggle"}'`

 ## How to checkout and create a docker container and run it: ##
       cd /opt